improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 If your problem domain is a simple Gaussian that has a sigma of 1, then this will obviously be a problem as we will be covering too large a distance and will never explore the Gaussian effectively.

-If you are not receiving accurate samples, try lowering your step size to explore the space more accurately
+If you are not receiving accurate samples, try lowering your step size to explore the space in finer detail.

 The parameters are:

-* The bayesian network to sample from
+* The Bayesian network to sample from
 * The vertices in the network to return samples for (latent vertices)
 * The number of samples to take